rvagg/js-datastore-zipcar/README.md

 This is an efficient create-mode, useful for reading the contents of an existing, large ZipDatastore archive.

+This create-mode is not available in a browser environment.

 **Parameters:**

 * **`file`** _(`string`)_: the path to an existing ZIP archive.